Cysharp/ConsoleAppFramework/ReadMe.md

 ConsoleApp.Run(args, (string name) => Console.WriteLine($"Hello {name}"));
 ```

+> The latest Visual Studio changed the execution timing of Source Generators to either during save or at compile time.
+If you encounter unexpected behavior, try compiling once or change the option to "Automatic" under TextEditor -> C# -> Advanced -> Source Generators.

 You can execute command like `sampletool --name "foo"`.

 * The return value can be `void`, `int`, `Task`, or `Task<int>`